 Cindy has been developing close relationships with Prep students, independent school partners, college personnel, and colleagues for over two decades.
 She originally joined Prep in 2000 as an Undergraduate Affairs Officer before transitioning to the role of College Counselor four years later.
 When she left to obtain her master’s degree, Cindy returned during the summers to teach Psychology in the PREP 9 Preparatory Component.
 After serving as Executive Coordinator for George Washington University’s study abroad programs, she returned to Prep in 2010 as Director of College Guidance and in 2018 joined the executive leadership team as Director of Leadership Development Opportunities.
 Cindy has also taught and served as an academic advisor at CUNY's Guttman Community College.

 Cindy is a graduate of Hamilton College, where she is a member of its Alumni Council and serves as Vice Chair for the Committee of Equity and Inclusion.
 She holds a Master’s Degree in Higher Education Administration from George Washington University and a certificate in Human Resources Fundamentals from Baruch College.

-As Prep for Prep’s Director of Admissions, Johanna oversees the recruitment, testing, and admissions process for nearly 4,000 annual applicants to the program.
+As Prep for Prep’s Director of Admissions, Johanna oversees the recruitment, testing, and admissions process for nearly 4,000 annual inquiries for the program.
 Johanna came to us from New York’s Poly Prep Country Day School where she was Director of Enrollment Management and Financial Aid.
 A Brooklyn native, Johanna is an alumna of Poly, which currently enrolls over 40 Prep students.
 Having returned to the school in 2009 to work full time, Johanna held positions of increasing responsibility in the Admissions Office focusing on the middle and upper schools.
 In addition to serving on Poly's Administrative Council, she coached JV Softball and co-taught Senior Leadership, a senior elective class which a number of Prep students have taken over the years.
-Johanna earned her undergraduate degree from Williams College, where she led the Varsity Softball team, and her Masters in School Leadership from the University of Pennsylvania.
+Johanna earned her undergraduate degree from Williams College, where she led the Varsity Softball team.